Loading Events

 From catalyst for freedom to tool for repression: social media and gendered disinformation in Tunisia?

-This event on social media and gendered disinformation in Tunisia will be recorded and shared publicly afterwards on this RSVP page.
+This event on social media and gendered disinformation in Tunisia was recorded and shared publicly afterwards on this RSVP page.

 Heralded by many as a blueprint for advancement towards gender equality in the MENA region, Tunisia’s rapid slide into autocracy is dangerously threatening women’s political participation, equal rights and democracy.
 Social media companies are failing to target malign actors who are using their platforms to spread politically-motivated disinformation, allowing algorithms to amplify sexist harassment and abuse.